neslisahcelek/Android-Course/Runnables/README.md

-A basic cronometer using Runnable and Handler classes.
+A simple cronometer using Runnable and Handler.
+It has start, stop and restart buttons.